rama1997/More-Like-This/README.md

 This addon is still a work in progress.
 While it works well in many scenarios, some limitations exist:

-- Not supported on Android or Smart TVs.
-- Not supported on Stremio 5
+- Stream button not supported on Smart TVs or Stremio 5 Beta.
+Manually searching should still yield recommendations catalogs.
 - Kitsu ID searches may be inaccurate, especially for niche or very specific titles.
 - New releases, unreleased titles, and obscure international content may yield strange or no results.
 - Not compatible with other Stremio addons that generate custom catalogs and IDs.
 This addon is optimized for IMDb IDs, as used by Cinemeta.
-- As of April 2025, TasteDive’s API returns inaccurate results due to API changes.
+- As of April 2025, TasteDive’s API may return poor results due to API changes.
 It now returns recommendations that includes another unrelated media titles.